wsuratt/StockOptions/README.md

 3. Run model.py
 4. Run market_test.py

-**NOTE: A pretrained model and processed data are already included in repo, so steps 1 through 3 are not required**
+**NOTE: A pretrained model and processed data are already included in the repo, so steps 1 through 3 are not required.**